-- TRPA administers the Lake Friendly Business program through existing grant funds to incentivize BMP maintenance on commercial properties.5 - TRPA secured grant funding from California and Nevada to develop instructional maintenance videos to facilitate private property BMP maintenance - TRPA secured limited grant funding to conduct targeted maintenance verification by priority and in coordination with local jurisdiction load reduction plans.7
+- TRPA provides information on BMP maintenance practices and requirements in the TRPA Best Management Practices Handbook and may revoke BMP Certificates for properties where BMPs are not functioning.4 - TRPA administers the Lake Friendly Business program through existing grant funds to incentivize BMP maintenance on commercial properties.5 - TRPA secured grant funding from California and Nevada and developed instructional maintenance videos to facilitate private property BMP maintenance 6 - TRPA secured limited grant funding to conduct targeted maintenance verification by priority and in coordination with local jurisdiction load reduction plans.7 issued with a new date.

-- 8.1 Update the Inspection, Maintenance and Monitoring Chapter of TRPA's BMP Handbook with verification protocols to align with the Lake Clarity Crediting Program.8 - 8.2 Include submittal of a BMP Maintenance Plan as a standard condition of approval for all permitted projects, not just BMP retrofit projects.
-These plans provide documentation that facilitates long term maintenance and they should be provided for all projects. - 8.3 Update water quality policies and ordinances as needed through the Regional Plan adaptive management process.
+- 8.1 Update the Inspection, Maintenance and Monitoring Chapter of TRPA's BMP Handbook with verification protocols currently under development to align with the Lake Clarity Crediting Program.8 - 8.2 Include submittal of a BMP Maintenance Plan as a standard condition of approval for all commercial and multi-family residential permitted projects, not just BMP retrofit projects.
+These plans provide documentation that facilitates long term maintenance and should be provided for all commercial and multi-family residential projects. - 8.3 Update water quality policies and ordinances as needed through the Regional Plan adaptive management process as it relates to all types of land uses and allocate resources accordingly.
 These include regular updates to the BMP Handbook to help ensure information reflects current best practices, such as requiring pretreatment for certain infiltration systems to facilitate maintenance.